ConnieZ/cleaning_data_course_project/CodeBook.md

 This file contains the script to create the tidy data set and it also contains comments, because comments make it more readable

-For this script to work properly, please place all the test and train files, as well as features.txt and activity_labels.txt, in your working directory before executing this script.
+For this script to work properly, please copy and paste all the test and train files (from inside their folders), as well as features.txt and activity_labels.txt, into your working directory before executing this script.

 Create tables for the train data (X_train.txt, y_train.txt, subject_train.txt)